RavenAtCldCvr/dev-forge/README.md

 # Dev-Forge
 > Automatically scaffolds a collection of technology specific best practices

-Ever wanted to adopt or share an opinated set of best practices when working on a new project?
+Ever wanted to adopt or share an opinionated set of best practices when working on a new project?
 Dev-Forge strives to consolidate such practices and offer them to your project with a few terminal commands.

 ## Usage